ToniBLopez/MERN-stack-SocialMedia/README.md

-# MERN-stack-SocialMedia
+# MERN stack Social Media 🏛️

-This is a Social Media application created with the MERN stack 🏛️
+This is a Social Media application created with the MERN stack